al8n/tokora/README.md

 This hybrid approach gives you composable abstractions without sacrificing performance or predictability.

+### Atomically Composable Error Handling

+Tokit's error handling system breaks down error scenarios into small, focused traits.
+Each trait handles one specific parsing situation (like `TooFewEmitter` for "too few elements" or `UnexpectedLeadingSeparatorEmitter` for leading separators).

+**Benefits of the Atomically Composable Trait Design:**

+- ✅ **Implement only what you need**: Your parser only uses `TooFewEmitter`?
+Just implement that trait
+- ✅ **Compose custom strategies**: Mix and match atomic traits to build specialized error handlers
+- ✅ **Pre-built bundles**: `Fatal`, `Verbose`, and `Silent` implement all traits for convenience
+- ✅ **Fine-grained control**: Small, reusable pieces that compose into complex behavior

+This is fundamentally different from traditional monolithic error handler interfaces - you get both the simplicity of pre-built strategies and the flexibility to implement only what you need.

-### Fail-Fast Runtime ↔ Greedy Compiler Diagnostics
+### Fail-Fast Runtime ↔ Comprehensive Compiler Diagnostics

-Tokit's architecture decouples parsing logic from error handling strategy through the `Emitter` trait.
+Tokit's architecture decouples parsing logic from error handling strategy through the atomic `Emitter` trait system.
 This means:

 **Same Parser, Different Contexts:**